-- 1) Create a directory for the NIS on your hard drive. - Unzip each ASCII file from the DVD, saving it into the new directory using WinZip[®] or a similar utility.
-(Evaluation versions of WinZip may be downloaded from the WinZip Website at www.winzip.com.)
+- 1) Create a directory for the NIS on your hard drive. - 2) Unzip each ASCII file from the DVD, saving it into the new directory using a third-party zip utility such as ZIP Reader, WinZip, or 7-Zip.
+Beginning with the 2010 NIS, you will be prompted to enter the encryption password (sent separately by e-mail) to decrypt each file.